 Another way to meet people (and do something good) is to volunteer.
 Shortly after I moved to RI, there were historic floods which damaged a large number of homes.
 I signed up with Samaritan’s Purse to help homeowners clean up afterwards.
 I didn’t know anyone in the area so I didn’t have anything better to do.
 I also volunteer at a food bank once a month, in association with my church.
 These organizations always need help, so you’ll be welcomed with open arms, and you’ll meet some good people in the process.
 Personally, I am not good at making small-talk, so having some mission to accomplish way for me to interact with people.

-5. Getting Out of Your Comfort Zone
+5. Get Out of Your Comfort Zone – Talk to Everyone

 I am not naturally an outgoing person, and I realized I had to be more proactive to meet new people.
 All of those Meetup events were great, but if I didn’t take the initiative and say ‘hi’ to someone there, I could leave without talking to anyone.
 I had to push myself to take the first step and introduce myself.
 It wasn’t easy at first, but I’ve never been sorry for doing it.
 Most people want to talk to someone as much as you do!
 After pushing myself many such events, I feel like I’m actually pretty good at meeting new people now!